Emperor Taiwu of Northern Wei: Late reign

+Also in 446, Emperor Taiwu began a major construction project, conscripting 100,000 labourers from four provinces to build a large enclosing wall around the capital of Pingcheng to fortify it against Rouran attacks.
+However, Emperor Taiwu would end the project in 448 after a major famine in several provinces.

 In 447, believing that Juqu Mujian had secretly hidden Northern Liang treasures that he had claimed to be lost to pillaging troops, Emperor Taiwu first slaughtered nearly the entire Juqu clan, and then forced Juqu Mujian and Consort Juqu to commit suicide.

 In 448, Emperor Taiwu created his general Chudahan Ba (出大汗拔) the Prince of Shanshan, effectively making Shanshan a part of his empire.
 He also had Tuwan Dugui attack a number of other Xiyu kingdoms, forcing their submission.

+In autumn 448, Emperor Taiwu ordered that all central and regional armies enforce martial law.
+In winter of that year, because Emperor Taiwu considered the wedding and funerals of the time to be overly extravagant, he ordered that officials establish limits on the rites of these events.

 In winter 448 and spring 449, Emperor Taiwu and Crown Prince Huang attacked Rouran together, but Rouran's Chuluo Khan, Yujiulü Tuhezhen eluded them and did not engage them.
 In fall 449, however, Tuoba Na was able to inflict heavy losses on Rouran, and for several years Rouran did not attack.

 In 450, Emperor Taiwu, accusing Liu Song's Emperor Wen of having fostered Gai's rebellion, attacked Liu Song, putting Xuanhu (懸瓠, in modern Zhumadian, Henan) under siege for 42 days but could not capture it, and he withdrew.